Lexogen-Tools/sars-cov-2_analysis/README.md

 The other tools can either be installed and made available in the user's PATH or installed into a conda environment and used in this environment.
 If you use your own installations, please carefully read the content of the environment.yml file to check if the versions of your installed tools are compatible with the versions listed in this file.
 Also, please ensure that the tools are indeed available in your path.

-You can use conda (anaconda, miniconda) to install the tools into a new conda environment and use this environment, 'lex_sars-cov-2', by calling
+You can use conda (anaconda, miniconda) to install the tools into a new conda environment and use this environment, e.g. named 'lex_sars-cov-2', by calling
 ```
 $ conda env create -f /path/to/environment.yml && conda activate lex_sars-cov-2
 ```